scottyedmonds/skull-monster-mash/README.md

 ## Preface
 This is a small project I decided to work on.
 I got a skull from the dollar store that had a moving jaw and I thought why not try and motorize it.
 I did some searching online and found some traces of [JawDuino](https://www.servomagazine.com/magazine/article/bob-the-talking-skull-controlled-by-jawduino) but I wanted to use a Raspberry Pi and Python(*since I'm slowly working on learning python*).

 This isnt a complete project.
-Current *(As of Oct 29, 2019)* all the attached code will do is
+Current *(As of Oct 29, 2019)* all the attached code will do is move the jaw in a somewhat smooth fashion - this is completed by running a range that takes the initial number of 4, deviding that 10.0 then adding 3.
+The end goal is to control the jaw using a PWM signal from a hat.
+It will take an audio file and turn the audio spectrum into a PWM signal to control the servo.

 ## Parts